fabianmink/MarbleAccelerator/README.md

 The design is intended to be used with Vishay CNY70 optical sensor for marble detection.

+The advantage of the vertical design is that the marble is at a defined state (no movement, $v_\mathrm{z} = 0$) at the beginning.
+This makes the accelerator parameters easier to tune, as the current level and duration of the current pulse are always the same.

 ## FEM Simulation (FEMM)

 ![FEM Simulation](img/FEMM_example.png)